 In this video, Natasha, Maddy, Alex and two other youth, Nadia and Connor, move from talking about their stories, to sharing some advice.
 These youth have overcome mental health stigma and have many insights they share with the audience.
-They make suggestions about what students can do to help themselves and others, such as talking openly about mental health, asking others how they are doing, and taking the quizzes on mindcheck.ca.
+They make suggestions about what students can do to help themselves and others, such as talking openly about mental health, asking others how they are doing, and taking the self-checks on foundrybc.ca.